 - 1. By asking the administrator to manually confirm that the active head node is indeed powered off - 2.
-By performing a power-off operation on the active head node, and then checking that the power is indeed off.
+By performing a power-off operation on the active head node, and then checking that the power is indeed off to the server.
 This is also referred to as a STONITH (Shoot The Other Node In The Head) procedure